-1.9 Related-party transactions
+1.8 Related-party transactions

-A related party is recognised as any entity or a person related to Nqaba or is a member of the key management personnel of Nqaba or its parent.
+A related party is recognised as any entity or a person related to Nqaba or is a member of the key management personnel of Nqaba or its parent, the trustees.

-1.10 Loans receivable
+1.9 Loans receivable

-EFC primarily extends home loans to employees of Eskom Holdings SOC Ltd group and Eskom Pension and Provident Fund.
+EFC primarily extends home loans to employees of Eskom Holdings SOC Ltd group and Eskom Pension and the Provident Fund.
 EFC's loan book comprises both fixed and variable rate loans.
 The home loan assets originated by EFC are sold to the issuer, Nqaba Finance 1 (RF) Ltd as soon as they meet the eligibility criteria set out in the Programme Memorandum.
 The rates applicable to fixed rate loans are based on market rates at the date of disbursement and remain fixed for the full term of the loan.
 Variable interest rates are determined and adjusted from time to time taking into account current market conditions.

-1.11 Properties in possession
+1.10 Properties in possession

 Unsold properties in possession are recognised once ownership has been legally transferred to the company and the underlying debtor is then derecognised.
-These properties are disclosed separately under non-current assets at the outstanding loan balance, which are then valued at the lower of the carrying amount and the fair value less costs to sell.
+These properties are disclosed separately under non-current assets at the outstanding loan balance at initial recognition, and are subsequently valued at the lower of the carrying amount and the fair value less costs to sell.
 The fair value is determined using a market-based valuation performed by sworn assessors annually.

-1.12 Disposal of properties in possession
+1.11 Disposal of properties in possession